omega9656/learn-code/docs/learn/unit3/loops.md

 ## What are loops?

 So far, we've gone over selection structures.
 Those are all neat and good, but what if we want to repeat code?
-I could just copy and paste the code, but that takes way too much effort and is hard to maintain.
+You could just copy and paste the code, but that takes way too much effort and is hard to maintain.

 Enter loops.
 Loops are programming structures that allow us to repeat code